navinkumar63/NAVI_app_development/README.md

 # NAVI_app_development
-This is initial code developentm
+This is initial code development